sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 from API::CallNode call
-where call instanceof OsSystemSink and call.getLocation().getFile().getRelativePath().regexpMatch("test-app/.*") select call.getArg(0), "Call to os.system"
+where call instanceof OsSystemSink and call.getLocation().getFile().getRelativePath().regexpMatch("test-app/.*") select call.getArg(0), "First argument of an `os.system` call"
 ```

 </details>

 ### 5. Find all sources with the RemoteFlowSource class

 Now we switch to finding sources.
-Use a new file

 Most sources are already modeled and in CodeQL, and have the `RemoteFlowSource` type.
 We can use the type to find any sources in a codebase.